 The ratified constitution and eventual boundaries varied widely from what was originally proposed in the mid 1800’s.
-The New Mexico territory was formed following the end of the Spanish American War in 1848 through the treaty of Guadalupe Hidalgo.
+The New Mexico territory was formed following the end of the Mexican American War in 1848 through the treaty of Guadalupe Hidalgo.
 The territory initially consisted of parts of west Texas (which claimed the territory east of the Rio Grande river), most of present-day Arizona, and part of southern Colorado.

 In the 1850’s the country was in a deep debate on slavery.
 Although slavery was not common in the territory, the Missouri Compromise of 1820 was used as an argument that New Mexico could be a slave state, but the argument wasn’t persuasive.
 The lack of statehood for the area prior to the Civil War and disagreement on its boundaries delayed its admission for decades.
 The original territory excluded the south western part of present-day New Mexico (the Boot Heel) and southern Arizona.
 This nearly 30,000 square miles of land was purchased from Mexico in 1854 which permitted the construction of a rail line across the southern-western part of the country.